cdedios/LiquidGalaxyVideoConference/README.md

 * RTCPeerConnection: audio or video calling, with facilities for encryption and bandwidth management.
 * RTCDataChannel: peer-to-peer communication of generic data.

-### 4.1.2 Licode Project
+### Licode Project
-Figure 4.2: Licode logo
 The Licode project is an Open Source project that allows us to include real-time communications like streaming or videoconference on our web application in a very easy and fast way.
 Is based on WebRTC technologies and 100% compatible with latest stable versions of Google Chrome.
 Users are able to talk from their web browsers with no need to installing anything.
-On the Figure 4.1.2.1 we can how it looks like the structure of a Licode application.
+On the Figure we can how it looks like the structure of a Licode application.
-Figure 4.1.2.1: Licode Structure

-Based on the Figure 4.1.2.1 we will introduce the main elements:
+Based on the Figure we will introduce the main elements:

 **Clients:** Clients are JavaScript applications that run on browsers.
 Users will be able to access Licode rooms by using these clients.
 When connecting to a room a client needs the access token that is usually taken by server applications.
 You could implement videoconference rooms, chat, synchronization mechanisms, VoIP applications, and so on.
 Clients talk to Erizo Controller through Erizo client, which is part of this project.